Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: Fidelity estimations and implementations

 We demonstrate how the fidelity of this scheme varies with different cavity parameters in \cref{imp:PI}.
 Additionally, we determine the necessary Purcell factor for achieving a specific fidelity threshold.

 Assuming resonant excitation results in photons with a Lorentzian spectral shape, and since this scheme takes two emissions, we consider the gate time for this scheme twice the gate time definition in the photon scattering gate $T_{g,PI}=14T_{1p}^\prime$.
 Therefore, we allow at most $7T_{1p}$ for each emission time bin.
-However, it should be noted that here $T_{1p}^\prime$ denotes the Purcell-enhanced lifetime of the photon set by the emitter while in photon scattering scheme, the photon originates from an external source and not the ion.
+However, it should be noted that here $T_{1p}^\prime$ denotes the Purcell-enhanced lifetime of the photon set by the emitter, which is fixed by $T_{1o,\mathrm{cav}}$.
+In contrast, in the photon scattering scheme, the photon originates from an external source and not the ion.
 Furthermore, this gate time neglects the time taken to perform the necessary spin-flip operation between the emission events.
 However, as discussed in \cref{impl:MD} we assume that single-qubit operations can be implemented much faster than the time it takes to emit two photons.\\